 Any high school student who wishes to test out of a course in which s/he is not enrolled may do so by taking the final examination for the course and achieving at least a 78% or by demonstrating other appropriate measurements of competency.
 No grade may be earned by testing out of a course; the notation "TO" (Tested Out) - Pass will apply to the transcript of the student who attains a passing grade.
 An "S" will be entered as a grade for the course.
 There will be no indicator applied to the transcript of a student who does not attain a passing grade.
 Credit earned through this process will be counted as part of the credits necessary for Graduation.
 Credit earned through "testing out" will not be calculated in the GPA calculation.
 Once credit is earned in a subject area, a student may not receive further credit for a lower sequence course in the same subject area.
-Applications for "testing out" are due the first full week of June, October and/or February.
+Applications for "testing out" are due the first full week of June.
+Credit (no GPA calculation) will be entered on your transcript.
 See your counselor for additional information.